matpalm/bnn/README.md

 ### running on compute stick

-after loads of hacking i did eventually get this running on the compute stick.

-some info is included in [this issue](https://github.com/matpalm/bnn/issues/8) with additional background info in [this forum post](https://ncsforum.movidius.com/discussion/692/incorrect-inference-results-from-a-minimal-tensorflow-model#latest) for more info... )
+after loads of hacking i did eventually get this running on the compute stick. some info is included in [this issue](https://github.com/matpalm/bnn/issues/8) with additional background info in [this forum post](https://ncsforum.movidius.com/discussion/692/incorrect-inference-results-from-a-minimal-tensorflow-model#latest)

 [update] given how long ago this was, i'm hoping things are easier these days :D